Karthikbalaji99/whatsappautomation/README.md

 - Train a simple ML model on past campaigns to predict which leads are most likely to convert (based on response times, interest area, etc.).
 - Highlight high-priority leads in the dashboard.

-**Webhook for Real Replies**
-- Replace the “mock reply” logic with a real webhook endpoint to capture actual WhatsApp replies (via Twilio).
-- Automatically parse and categorize replies (interested / not interested / need more info).

 **Robust Scheduling & Cron Jobs**
 - Allow campaigns to be scheduled for the future (e.g., “Send at 9 AM tomorrow”).
 - Deploy this system on a server or cloud service so the background thread runs reliably 24/7.

-**Integration with CRM**
-- Connect to HubSpot or Salesforce so every lead and their WhatsApp conversation appears in a centralized CRM dashboard.
-- Automate “Create a Contact” and “Add Note” steps when a reply is received.

 **In Summary**